-A Save As Shared Component × Select destination workflow group for shared compo onent A datascience1.knime.com (daria.tombolelli@https://datascience3.knime.com) A My-KNIME-Hub (daria-tombolelli@hub.knime.com) A LOCAL (Local Workspace) nce1.knin ne.cor - - knime://datascience1.knime.com/ Include input data with component Including input data in a component facilitates their direct editing late Please note that upstream nodes need to be executed (or will be execu ive) Please note that upstream nodes need to be executed (or will be executed on save) f input data is to be included.
+📩 Save As Shared Component - \times Select destination workflow group for shared compo onent A datascience1.knime.com (daria.tombolelli@https://datascience1.knime.com) My-KNIME-Hub (daria-tombolelli@hub.knime.com) A LOCAL (Local Workspace) nce1.knin ne.cor < > knime://datascience1.knime.com/ Include input data with component Including input data in a component facilitates their direct editing later on.
+Please note that upstream nodes need to be executed (or will be executed on save) if input data is to be included.
 It is advised to keep the input data as small as possible.
 OK Cancel